English Literature (MA)

 Your career in mind

-• Inclusive.
-We teach across the whole chronological span of English Literature, from Middle English to texts of the twenty-first century.
-We offer modules in a range of critical approaches, from editorial and textual studies to the latest advances in critical theory.
+We take an inclusive approach, teaching across the whole chronological span of English literature – from Middle English to texts of the 21st century.
+We also offer modules with a range of critical approaches, from editorial and textual studies to the latest advances in critical theory.
 Our textual range encompasses drama, film studies, contemporary women’s writing, queer textualities, material culture, and archives.
-We are intrigued by the connections between literature and popular culture and literature and theory, and our teaching reflects these interests.
+You’ll find that we’re intrigued by the connections between literature and popular culture and literature and theory, and our teaching reflects these interests.

-• Supportive.
-The core modules in Research Methods and Communication will allow you to practise and perfect a range of core professional research and communication skills that will assist you on the course and beyond.
+Core modules in research methods and communication will allow you to practise and perfect a range of essential professional research and communication skills that will assist you on the course and beyond.
+Our range of optional modules gives you the freedom to develop critical and textual specialisms aligned to your interests and future ambitions.

 Where you'll study